The Carbon Clock is Ticking and Time is Running Out

 As our beautiful blue planet continues to spin deep in space, we humans down here on the ground are grappling with whether or not climate change is within our control.
-Meanwhile, the carbon clock is rapidly ticking away.
+Meanwhile, the carbon clock is ticking away and time is running out.

 I learned about the Mercator Research Institute carbon clock from the Climate Web, a comprehensive knowledge bank containing pretty much everything you ever wanted to know about climate change and more.
 The carbon clock remaining CO2 budget offers us one way to visualize climate change and the amount of time we have left to solve it.